nats-io/nats-architecture-and-design/adr/ADR-33.md

 ## Error Handling

-Services may communicate request errors back to the client as they see fit, but to help standardization they also must include the header: `Nats-Service-Error`, the format of the string is expected to be:
+Services may communicate request errors back to the client as they see fit, but to help standardization they also must include the headers: `Nats-Service-Error` and `Nats-Service-Error-Code`.

-- A number that is significant for the client to figure out the error reason
-- Followed by a space
+`Nats-Service-Error-Code` should be a value that is always safe to parse as a number.
-- Followed by a string that could be shown to the user
+`Nats-Service-Error` should be a string describing the error that could be shown to the user.

-This means that clients making request from the service _must_ check if the response is an error by looking for this header.
+This means that clients making request from the service _must_ check if the response is an error by looking for these headers.
 This allows client code to be fairly standard in terms of handling regardless of additional error handling conventions.